-Challenge number Detail of challenge 1 Assessments and observations from our Federated infant and nursery school, have highlighted that there is an increase in poor speech and language development in many disadvantaged pupils in Early Years into KS1.
-This continues into KS2 where disadvantaged pupils generally have a poorer vocabulary - this affects their results in reading and writing.
+Challenge number Detail of challenge 1 Assessments and observations have highlighted that there is an increase in poor speech and language development in many disadvantaged pupils in Early Years into KS1.
+This continues into KS2 in our Federated Junior School where disadvantaged pupils generally have a poorer vocabulary- this affects results in reading and writing.
 2 Observations show that pupil premium children struggle to engage with leaning and need increased support to develop resilience and stamina for learning.
 3 There are significant gaps in mathematical knowledge across school including times tables, reasoning and basic mathematical skills.
-Pupil premium data was below non-pupil premium data at the end of KS2.
+Pupil premium data was below non-pupil premium data at the end of KS1.

-4 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-Within reading, pupil premium underperformed when compared to non-pupil premium children at the end of KS2, particularly boys, which highlights the important link between phonics and overall reading development and attainment.
+4 Assessments and observations show that disadvantaged children generally achieve less well than their peers in phonic tests.
+This has a negative impact on reading attainment.
 5 Attainment in writing has the legacy of lockdown.
-Assessments, observations and discussions with pupils suggest that our disadvantaged pupils' limited knowledge and experience of the world compared to their peers negatively impacts their ability to write creatively, imaginatively and at length.
+Assessments and observations suggest that our disadvantaged pupils' limited knowledge and experience of the world compared to their peers negatively impacts their ability to write creatively, imaginatively and at length.
 6 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many pupils.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 7 Social and emotional barriers can also affect pupil attendance.
-Attendance of our disadvantaged pupils (90.2%) is lower than non-disadvantaged (95%) Persistent absence and sever absence for a small minority of disadvantaged pupils is a concern (31.1% for DP persistent absence)
+Attendance of our disadvantaged pupils (91%) is lower than non-disadvantaged.
+(95-96%) Persistent absence and severe absence for a small minority of disadvantaged pupils is a concern